eclab/grains/multiple/README.md

 # Multiple

-Multiple is a two-track step multiplier.
+Multiple is a two-track clock multiplier.
 Multiple is meant to run on the AE Modular GRAINS, but it could be adapted to any Arduino.
 Multiple was written by Sean Luke [sean@cs.gmu.edu]

 Set your Grains to **GRAINS MODE**.
 (If you want MOZZI mode, change CV_AUDIO_OUT to 9)